WICG/historical-paymentrequest/docs/rationale.md

 Our plan is to take an iterative approach in addressing these core problems.
 We don't expect to solve every problem or address every payment use case in the first version.
 This means there will be some checkout flows or payment systems we might not be able to support.
 That's okay.
 We want to start simple and address the core use cases that represent the majority of transactions for consumers: the purchase of physical and digital goods.

+Starting small like this also encourages support across all major browsers, something we see as critical for the adoption of this API.
+Merchants are very careful about updating their purchasing flow - and rightfully so - so it's important that calling paymentRequest produces a consistent experience for users across platforms and channels.
+Starting small lowers the barrier for entry for both merchants and browsers.

-We've made decisions in this API that may sacrifice some measure of extensbility for providing immediate value now.
+In light of this, we've made decisions in this API that may sacrifice some measure of extensbility for providing immediate value now.
 This was intentional.
 Alex Russell, W3C TAG Member, recently gave a speech at the Extensible Web Summit in Melbourne in which he [speaks to this very topic](https://infrequently.org/2016/01/ews-melbourne/) and sums up our approach:

 > My specific goal, then, is to improve the rate of progress on the web for the benefit of users and developers, in that order.